This moist Apple Nut Cake boasts fall flavors in a delicious Bundt cake full of apples and pecans with warm spices of cinnamon and nutmeg.

 - 3 cups all-purpose flour

-- 2 cups chopped apples that have been cored and peeled (I used granny smith)
+- 3 cups diced apples that have been cored and peeled I used granny smith

-- Preheat your oven to 350 degrees F. Grease a bundt pan or 2 loaf pans.
+- Preheat your oven to 350 degrees F. Grease and flour a 12-cup Bundt pan and set aside.

 - Add orange juice, cinnamon, nutmeg, salt, vanilla and baking soda.
 Stir well to combine.